Ibrassow/ibrassow.github.io/_projects/a2_argus_cubesat.md

 The payload includes four cameras and an NVIDIA Jetson, where neural network-based region classifiers and landmark detectors identify salient locations from Earth images (as directional vectors).
 These are then processed by optimization-based algorithms to determine the satellite’s orbit.

-As project manager and systems lead, I oversee team development across hardware and flight software, driving both requirements and schedule.
-I am a key contributor, effectively owning the ADCS, C&DH, Communications (software), and Payload subsystems.
+As project manager and engineering lead, I oversee team development across hardware and flight software, driving both requirements and schedule.
+I am also a key contributor, effectively owning the ADCS, C&DH, Communications (software), and Payload subsystems.

 <div class="row justify-content-sm-center align-items-center">
     <div class="col-sm-7 mt-3 mt-md-0">